Dateline: Kuala Lumpur, Malaysia

 Not exactly the first language most people would want to learn, right?

-Oslo’s central station was largely empty on a Sunday at 8am, but I was eager to practice my new language skills, as there aren’t exactly a glut of Norwegian speakers outside of, well, Norway.
+Oslo’s central station was largely empty on a Sunday at 8 am, but I was eager to practice my new language skills, as there aren’t exactly a glut of Norwegian speakers outside of, well, Norway.

-I asked one of the few people working outside the train station “hvor er Storting gate”, or “where is Parliament Street?”
+I asked one of the few people working outside the train station “Hvor er Storting gate”, or “Where is Parliament Street?”

-Without missing a beat, the guy looked up at me and replied, “it’s the second street over there on the left”.
+Without missing a beat, the guy looked up at me and replied, “It’s the second street over there on the left.”

 Months of listening to old cassettes – yes, that was the only product available for learning Norwegian back then – seemed to have all been for naught as no one in Norway wanted to speak Norwegian with me.